rufinogs/microservice_example/README.md

 2.- run in terminal this command: docker-compose --env-file .env up --build django_app

-3.- To finish the containers you should use this command: docker-compose down
+3.- To finish the containers you should use this command: docker-compose down -v